samir19406/test1/README.md

 AWS WAF inspects all incoming HTTP/HTTPS traffic.
 It filters out malicious requests (SQL injection, XSS, bot traffic, rate limiting) before they reach the application.

 ### Step 4 — Load Balancing
-The Application Load Balancer (ALB) terminates SSL (via ACM certificates) and distributes traffic across healthy EC2 instances in the Auto Scaling Group.
-ALB supports path-based and host-based routing for multi-tenant scenarios.
+The Application Load Balancer (ALB) terminates SSL (via ACM certificates) and distributes traffic to ECS tasks registered in a Target Group.
+The ALB does not route to EC2 instances directly — it routes to the ECS tasks (containers) running on those instances.
+ALB supports path-based and host-based routing for multi-tenant scenarios (see Section 6 for tenant routing details).

 ### Step 5 — Application Processing (ECS on EC2)
 Requests land on ECS tasks running on EC2 instances managed by an Auto Scaling Group.
 The ECS Capacity Provider handles scaling EC2 instances up/down based on task demand.